Davud-ayanokoji/w8-lab-inheritance-danielcregg/README.md

 - [Constructors in Inheritance](#7-constructors-in-inheritance)

 ## Lab Setup
-Create a package called `ie.atu.inheritance`.
-Create a `Main` class inside this package.
-Place all the classes from the DIY sections into this package.
+1. Create a package called `ie.atu.inheritance`.
+2. Create a `Main` class inside this package.
+3. Place all the below classes from the DIY sections into this package.

 ## 1. Definition and Basics of Inheritance

 ### Learning Objective
-Understand the concept of inheritance in Java and how it allows one class to acquire the properties and behaviors of another class.
+Understand the concept of inheritance in Java, how it is implemented and how it allows one class to acquire the properties and behaviors of another class.

 ### Explanation
 Inheritance is a fundamental principle in object-oriented programming (OOP) that allows a new class (subclass) to inherit properties and methods from an existing class (superclass).
-This promotes code reusability and logical organization of classes.
+This promotes code reusability and logical organisation of classes.
 The subclass inherits characteristics (fields and methods) from the superclass, allowing you to create specialized classes based on more general ones.

-An "Is-A" relationship is established between the subclass and superclass.
+An **"Is-A"** relationship is established between the subclass and superclass.
 For example, an Employee is a Person; hence, Employee can inherit from Person.

 ### Example
 ```java